Nilex19/Yandex_Practicum_projects/README.md

 # This is repo with "Data Scientist" course from "Practicum by Yandex", 2020.

 I did data analysis and machine learning tasks here.

-## An example of project desriptions in README.md

 My projects below:

 | Project name | Description | Libraries used |